rickballard/CoCiviumBackUp/legacy/Civium/admin/deprecated/SCRATCHPAD_REGEN_OLD_202507222348.md

 <!-- Filename: SCRATCHPAD_REGEN.md -->
-# ✦ Civium Regen Scratchpad
+# ✦ CoCivium Regen Scratchpad
 *Updated: 2025-07-23 03:31:26*

 This scratchpad consolidates all outstanding planning vectors for REGEN20250722.
 Deprecated files have been noted and redirected to `admin/deprecated`.